aryan68125/nextjs/README.md

     - path name Hook from nextJs
 - File co-location
 - Private folders
+    - If you actually want to use an underscore in your url
+- Route groups
 ## Installation process
 - Install npm using this command ```sudo apt-get install npm```
 - To install nextJS you need to run this command ```npx create-next-app@latest```